data-apis/scipy-2023-presentation/paper.rst

 performance.

-Our work demonstrates the usefulness of the Consortium and the array API standard in facilitating array interoperability within the SPE.
+Our work demonstrates the usefulness of the Consortium and the array API standard in facilitating array interoperability within the ecosystem.
 In addition to shepherding standardization and promoting adoption of the array API standard, the Consortium provides a critical forum for coordinating efforts among array and array-consuming library maintainers.
-Such coordination is critical to the long-term success and viability of the SPE and its communities.
-Having established a blueprint for standardization methodology and process, the Consortium is also leading a similar effort to standardize Python dataframe APIs and behaviors, thus working to reduce fragmentation for the two fundamental data structures underpinning the SPE—arrays and dataframes.
+Such coordination is critical to the long-term success and viability of the ecosystem and its communities.
+Having established a blueprint for standardization methodology and process, the Consortium is also leading a similar effort to standardize Python dataframe APIs and behaviors, thus working to reduce fragmentation for the two fundamental data structures underpinning the ecosystem—arrays and dataframes.